 Society views addiction as a choice or weakness.
 So, when someone gets caught up in an addiction, they tend to see themselves as falling short of the standard.
 They feel guilty of their perceived shortcomings and end up with a negative mindset.
 The public stigma around the “failings” of those with addiction doesn’t encourage anyone to seek addiction treatment.
 It also makes it hard for those struggling with addiction to speak about their habits and get immediate help.
-But some new TV shows have helped clear a bit of the negative stigma.
+Luckily, some TV shows about drug addiction are helping to fight the negative stigma.

-Since addiction is a chronic disease, it can be challenging for individuals to pull themselves out of it without help.
-Some try, but slip back as soon as the withdrawal symptoms set in.
+And since addiction is a chronic disease, it can be challenging for individuals to pull themselves out of it without help.
+Some try but slip back as soon as the withdrawal symptoms set in.
 According to the National Institute on Drug Abuse, a person’s ability to not indulge in addictive behavior becomes compromised.
 Unless they get quick access to medically reviewed treatment, addictions, whether to substance use disorder or behavior, can lead to death.

 All these may seem like “usual” words until you experience the struggles of addicts and the damage that addiction does.
 With that in mind, here are some TV shows about drug addiction to give you a glimpse into how it works and its effects.